Phala-Network/js-sdk/packages/sdk/README.md

 A certificate represents the ownership of an on-chain account.
 Instead of using the wallet to sign the query directly, Fat Contract adopts a chain of certificates to sign the query.

-Interactive wallets like Polkadot.js Extension triggers a popup everytime when signing a message.
+Interactive wallets like Polkadot.js Extension triggers a popup every time when signing a message.
 This becomes annoying for frequent queries in Fat Contracts.
 To overcome the limitation, we can make an one-time grant by signing a certificate chain, and use the leaf certificate to sign the queries.
 Some additional advantages are fine-grained permission and TTL control on the authentication.

 Although non-interactive wallets like `Keyring` doesn't require user interaction, we still make certificate object as a unified interface.